2006–07 West Ham United F.C. season: Season summary

 Following the verdict, Wigan Athletic's chairman Dave Whelan threatened legal action, supported by other relegation-threatened sides including Fulham and Sheffield United, saying "This is a very serious offence West Ham committed...They broke the law, told blatant lies and should have got a 10-point penalty.
 If we can sue West Ham or the Premier League, I am sure that will happen."
 Wigan's manager Paul Jewell suggested League officials had intimated they wished to see them relegated.

-In a period that came to be known by the club's fans as "The Great Escape", West Ham avoided relegation by winning seven of their last nine games, including a 1–0 win over Arsenal, and on the last day of the season, defeating the Premiership champions Manchester United 1–0 to finish outside the relegation zone in 15th.
+In a period that came to be known by the club's fans as "The Great Escape", West Ham avoided relegation by winning seven of their last nine games, including a 1–0 win over Arsenal, and on the last day of the season, defeating the Premiership champions Manchester United 1–0 (becoming the first team in the Premier League era to complete league doubles over Arsenal and Manchester United in the same season) to finish outside the relegation zone in 15th.
 Sheffield United, who were relegated, later sued West Ham for up to £30m, and an FA arbitration panel found in their favour.
 The two clubs settled out of court for an undisclosed sum in 2009.